-Duties of the Chairperson Rule 14
+Rule 14 Duties of the Chairperson

-- 14.1 In addition to the powers conferred upon him elsewhere by these Rules, the Chairperson shall open and close each plenary meeting of the Committee.
-He shall direct the discussions, ensure observance of these Rules, accord the right to speak, put questions to the vote and announce decisions.
-He shall rule on points of order and, subject to these Rules, shall see to the smooth conduct of the proceedings and the maintenance of order.
-He shall not vote, but he may instruct another member of his delegation to vote on his behalf.
-He shall exercise all other duties entrusted to him by the Committee. - 14.2 A Vice-Chairperson acting as Chairperson shall have the same powers and duties as the Chairperson. - 14.3 The Chairperson or Vice-Chairperson(s) of a subsidiary body of the Committee shall have the same duties in regard to the bodies over which they are called upon to preside as the Chairperson or the Vice-Chairperson(s) of the Committee.
+- 14.1 In addition to the powers conferred upon him/her elsewhere by these Rules, the Chairperson shall open and close each plenary meeting of the Committee.
+He/She shall direct the discussions, ensure observance of these Rules, accord the right to speak, put questions to the vote and announce decisions.
+He/She shall rule on points of order and, subject to these Rules, shall see to the smooth conduct of the proceedings and the maintenance of order.
+He/She shall not vote, but he/she may instruct another member of his/her delegation to vote on his/her behalf.
+He/She shall exercise all other duties entrusted to him/her by the Committee. - 14.2 A Vice-Chairperson acting as Chairperson shall have the same powers and duties as the Chairperson. - 14.3 The Chairperson or Vice-Chairperson(s) of a subsidiary body of the Committee shall have the same duties in regard to the bodies over which they are called upon to preside as the Chairperson or the Vice-Chairperson(s) of the Committee.